 And as it turns out, I was right!
 You can make a vinegar free all purpose cleaner with Castile soap!

-This is such an excellent natural cleaning solution for the entire family.
+This is such an excellent multi purpose spray cleaner for the entire family.
 My favorite part is that it is non-toxic and safe to clean every room of the house, and it’s even great on laundry stains!
 It’s also:

 - And it works well.
 I don’t have to repeatedly scrub super hard to get surfaces clean.

 - Plus it smells clean and neutral.
-For those who are sensitive to the chemical smells of typical household cleaners, this homemade cleaner is a perfect option!
+For those who are sensitive to the chemical fragrances of typical household cleaners, or who don’t like the smell of white vinegar, this homemade multi surface cleaner is a perfect option!

 - 2 tsp baking soda